 Eastern 75402

-Northern 75402 sounds about 84% louder than Southern 75402 to the human ear, a 8.8 dBA gap.
+To the human ear, noise in northern 75402 sounds about 232% louder than in southeastern 75402, a 17.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from US Hwy 67 do you need to be?